 Hi — I’m Eva.
-I’m a software engineer, pianist, and figure skater.
 Like many adult musicians, I’m not a professional.
 I just really enjoy playing, learning, and improving.
 Music has been one of the most meaningful parts of my life — a source of joy, structure, and growth.
 But when I looked for a tool to track music practice, to reflect on what I was learning and how I was improving, I couldn’t find one that felt right.

 That’s when I realized something surprising: We live in a world where we track everything — steps walked, hours slept, calories burned.
 Yet musicians, who dedicate hours, months, years to mastering their art, are still left with scraps: a timer app, a blank notebook, or nothing at all.
 Practice, the heartbeat of musical growth, is treated as invisible.